CofC-Archaeoinformatics/AquaTerra/README.md

 Installation
 ------------
-**NOTE:** You may skip to step 2 if you aren't using the provided testing DB.
+**NOTE:** You may skip to step 2 if you aren't using the provided DB.
 It is assumed that you already have ArcGIS installed.

 <b>1.</b>Place the "aquaterra.gdb" folder directly under your local "ArcGIS" folder